symeonp/forty-jekyll-theme/reported-vulns.md

 		</header>

 <!-- Content -->
-<p>Here is a list with all the vulnerabilities I've submitted since 2014:</p>
+<p>Here is a list with all the vulnerabilities I've been submitted since 2014:</p>

 <div class="table-wrapper">
 	<table>